yaozengzhang/How-social-bots-can-influence-public-opinion-more-effectively-right-connection-strategy/README.md

 -> CSV and heatmap output
 ```

-The code keeps the random behavior of the original MATLAB-style script.
-By default, no random seed is fixed.
 Use `--seed` only when a deterministic Python run is needed for checking.

 ## Installation